mariadb-corporation/mariadb-connector-nodejs/README.md

 ## Roadmap

-Some features are not implemented in first beta version, but will in next beta version :
+Some features are not implemented in first beta version, but will in next versions :

     * Pooling and "PoolCluster" are not implemented in first version
     * MariaDB new ed25519 plugin authentication